bindercommakyle/bindercommakyle.github.io/_pages/about.md

 Recently I've been thinking about problems relating to:
 1. How the geometry of hyperplane arrangements is reflected in the associated matroids.
-2. Analogues of the Matroid Chow Groups introduced by Adiprasito, Huh, and Katz.
+2. Generalizations of the Matroid Chow Groups introduced by Adiprasito, Huh, and Katz.

 I am on the job market this year.